thehellmaker/systems-experiments/event-loops-vs-multithreading-vs-multiprocessing-comparison/python/README.md

 2. **Batching Impact**: AsyncIO with batching (137.78s) shows significant improvement over non-batched AsyncIO (164.81s).
 3. **Least Efficient**: Both multithreading approaches performed significantly slower, taking over 5000 seconds each.

+### Understanding the Poor Multithreading Performance

+The significantly slower performance of multithreading in Python can be attributed to the Global Interpreter Lock (GIL).
+The GIL is a mutex that protects access to Python objects, preventing multiple native threads from executing Python bytecodes simultaneously.
+This means that:

+- Even with multiple threads, only one thread can execute Python code at a time
+- The GIL must be acquired and released around I/O operations, adding overhead
+- For I/O-bound tasks like HTTP requests, the thread switching overhead can be substantial
+- The GIL's impact is particularly noticeable in CPU-bound tasks and when using multiple cores

+This is why AsyncIO (which is single-threaded but uses cooperative multitasking) and Multiprocessing (which creates separate Python processes, each with its own GIL) perform significantly better for this workload.

 This comparison demonstrates the significant performance advantages of using AsyncIO and multiprocessing over traditional multithreading for I/O-bound tasks in Python.

 # Python Asyncio URL Fetcher Example